Skip to content

 Howl

-Like extended meows, these noises signal distress.
+Like extended meows or hissing, these noises signal distress.
 In cats that haven’t been spayed or neutered, this can also be a mating noise.
 Elderly cats suffering from dementia will howl if they become disoriented.
 There are a few ways you can help calm an anxious cat to prevent howling.

 Chattering